ChrisSmithArt/webd3012_coding_assignment14/README.md

    - Text.types.ts
      > This file contains all the information regarding the variable for our text components.

+# FINAL SITE CONSTRUCTION

+The final site is a portfolio website constructed out of the components made within the component library, this is to create a DRY workflow and increase testability through modular application construction.

+The portfolio consists of 1 page containing the following
+  - Basic Information
+    > Some basic information about myself
+  - Work
+    > List of past work; Websites/Applications
+    > Description of each piece of work
+    > Link to the website where the work is hosted
+  - Skills
+    > Languages/Frameworks
+    > Tools
+    > Methodologies
+    > Game Engines
+    > Design/Graphics Tools
+  - Resources
+    > List of Resources
+    > Description of each resource
+    > Link to the resource's webpage
+  - Developer Setup
+    > VsCode Setup
+    > Terminal Setup
+    > Preferred Editor Font

 # REQUIREMENTS

 The proper way to run this project requires Docker Desktop, make sure that both Docker and Docker Desktop is installed.